Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Continue to cook on low while stirring occasionally until the mixture appears dry and can be rolled into a ball.
 The cooking process takes around 30 minutes.

 - Leave it uncovered and let it cool for about 30 minutes.

 To make Puran Poli

 - Divide dough into sixteen equal portions and roll into balls.

-- Dust the ball with flour and with the sealed edge facing down, roll into a round shape as thin as possible.
+- Dust the ball with flour and place it on a parchment paper with the sealed edge facing down.
+Use your rolling pin to roll into a flat, round shape and as thin as possible.

-- Place a tawa on gas on medium heat.
-Once heated, add the Puran Poli and cook until small bubbles form on the top.
+- Place a tawa/frying pan on gas on medium heat.
+Once heated, carefully peel the puran poli off the parchment paper and place it on the tawa.
+Cook until small bubbles form on the top.
 Turn it over and cook the other side.

 - Serve hot with ghee.